sledorze/morphic-ts/README.md

 This transitive aspect is the necessary condition for correct (re)interpretations.

-### (new) All Algreba Config available
+### (new) All Algebra Config available

 This was an unfinished task, now all configurable variants are implemented in all interpreters.

 ### (BACKTRACKED) Config inference

-Config inference has been modified and now requires wrapping those in an object spread (due to a typescript - or a developper - limitation).
+Config inference has been modified and now requires wrapping those in an object spread (due to a typescript - or a developer - limitation).

 Before